amirahnasihah/backend-development/07-nodejs-and-sql/assignment4/README.md

 1. have access to Sequelize
 2. connect to database with Sequelize using instances
 3. define models or database schemas for tables: User and Post
-4. create association: One-To-Many association
+4. create association: One-To-Many association and foreign key
 5. check the connection using authenticate() and sync() database
 6. sql queries